Service and inspection checklist

 - Sprinkler repair cost factors

-Sprinkler maintenance FAQ
+Sprinkler and irrigation maintenance FAQ

-What is included in sprinkler maintenance?
+What is included in sprinkler or irrigation maintenance?

 Is maintenance different from sprinkler repair?